 ($39.00) Digital PDF copy comes with reprint license limited to use for one choir.
 You do not have permission to disseminate the score.

-If you are a for-profit organization and/or intend to record this work, or for placement in film, TV, any etc., please contact us at RJC AT rjcceciliamusic DOT com for additional contractual information.
+- If your choir is non-professional, you are given a free license to copy as many as are required for practice and performance with the purchase of a digital copy (PDF).
+But you may not disseminate copies of any kind, including but not limited to digital and hard copies.• If you intend to record this work, or for placement in film, TV, any etc., please contact us at RJC AT rjcceciliamusic DOT com for additional contractual information.

 Premiered by the The Seraphim Singers | Jennifer Lester, Director